Updated: Aug 9

 How To Get Started:

-Right now, you can’t exactly go into a studio for a yoga session.
-But, there are TONS of guided yoga practices for you to get started right at home!
+There are TONS of guided yoga practices for you to get started right at home!
 That’s right!
-You can get your favorite yoga practices right from your phone!
-Personally, I have always preferred practicing alone, it helps me focus inward so much better.
+You can get your favorite yoga practices right from your phone or tablet!

 Here are some great yoga videos to get you started!